RigglePrime/LogBuddy/README.md

 # LogBuddy

+This tool is "actively" being developed!
+Make sure to check for updates from time to time, they might add a cool feature!

 LogBuddy is a helper tool for reading log files.
 It has features to:

 - combine multiple log files